Analysis of your data on Google Search Console can provide some fantastic insights into what is actually going on within Google.

 6. You can change the time periods you want to analyse the data over.

-Viewing Google Search Console Data In Omologist
+Viewing Google Search Console Data in Omologist

 Compare Data over Time on Google Search Console